 - 1 Real Estate Appraisal Program Manager assigns deeds on a regular basis to Assessment Specialists for data entry in to assessor's "Ascend" database, and assists with transfers as necessary. - 2 As account information is updated with new owner's information.
-Head of Family exemptions, Veteran's Exemptions and Valuation Freezes are also removed and/or verified as required. - 3 Appraisal Supervisor performs random quality control checks on entered data and ensures completion of work within assigned deadlines.
+Head of Family exemptions, Veteran's Exemptions and Valuation Freezes are also removed and/or verified as required. - 3 Parcel values are capped or uncapped at the time of the property transfer based on criteria set by state statute. - 4 Appraisal Supervisor performs random quality control checks on entered data and ensures completion of work within assigned deadlines. - 5 Ownership mailing addresses are maintained and updated throughout the year to ensure that property owners receive their Notice of Value and Tax Bill statements each year. - 6 Property Sales data is maintained in to the assessor's "Ascend" database.
+This assists with setting market values for the upcoming tax year.